aws-samples/eks-workshop-developers/website/docs/intro/python/environment-setup.md

 ```

 ## 5. Import Environment Variables
-Next, from the root directory of the 'fastapi-microservices' project, import all environment variables by running the following commands.
+Next, from the root directory of the 'python-fastapi-demo-docker' project, import all environment variables by running the following commands.

 **macOS**
 ```bash